prathamesh707/Food_Waste_Management_System/README.md

 # Frontend

-Food_Waste_Management_System is a web application for managing leftover food from re.
+Food_Waste_Management_System is a web application for managing leftover food from restaurants, big hotels, events, etc.

 ## Features